 If you think motorhomes are already large, this one is definitely larger than those.
 If you decide to ditch your house, fifth wheelers can be a replacement.
 Not only that it has more living area, some even comes with slide-out sections, but it also has the option of a full-size kitchen, master bedroom that’s typically full-sized, bathroom with full-sized shower, and even comes with washer and dryer.

 However, you’ll need a sturdy towing vehicle, like a three-quarter-ton pick-up truck with an Automated Safety Hitch System for safety.
-And while the fifth wheel itself can be convenient, looking for parks that accept it may prove to be a bit of hassle because not all parks allow them to.
+And while the fifth wheel itself can be convenient, looking for parks that accept it may prove to be a bit of a hassle because not all parks allow them to.
 Frankston Holiday Park in Melbourne accepts and is large enough to accommodate fifth-wheelers.
 They even have an outdoor pool where you can cool off during the summer months.

 Whether you’re renting or buying a caravan, it’s important that you look into your options and other factors you need to consider before you get one.
 Space and functionality and ease of setup before and after travel should play a big role when you’re choosing one.